QUT-Digital-Observatory/youte/docs/documentation.md

 youte search <search-terms> --limit 5 --type channel,video
 ```

+#### Restrict by language and region

+The `--lang` returns results most relevant to a language.
+Not all results will be in the specified language: results in other languages will still be returned if they are highly relevant to the search query term..
+To specify the language, use [ISO 639-1 two letter code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), but you should use the values `zh-Hans` for simplified Chinese and `zh-Hant` for traditional Chinese.

+The `--region` returns results viewable in a region.
+It does *not* filter videos uploaded in that region only.
+To specify the region, use [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 ### Sort results

 The `--order` option specifies how results will be sorted.
 The following values are accepted: